← Guides

 What the parliament actually voted on

-In May 2025, the French National Assembly passed a bill proposing the abolition of ZFE-m zones — the low-emission zones that currently restrict which vehicles can drive in city centres across France.
-The Crit’Air sticker system was created to enforce these zones, so abolishing ZFEs would effectively make the sticker unnecessary.
+ZFE-m zones are the low-emission zones that restrict which vehicles can drive in city centres across France.
+The Crit’Air sticker system exists to enforce them, so abolishing ZFEs would have effectively made the sticker unnecessary.

 What this means for your trip right now